Vaud Alps

 The Vaud Alps (Waadtländer Alpen, Alpes vaudoises, Alpi di Vaud) are a mountain range of the Western Alps, located in western Switzerland.
 They are sometimes also referred to as the western Bernese Limestone Alps and as an extension of the Bernese Alps.
 According to SOIUSA, they are thus the western subsection 12.III according to SOIUSA of the Bernese Alps in the wide meaning.

 The highest peak is Le Sommet des Diablerets, 3216 m above sea level.
 In the alpine guides of the Swiss Alpine Club, they are summarised with the Vaudois pre-Alps.

+Alpes Vaudoises, société coopérative (cooperative society)

+The Vaud Alps are made up of numerous mountain resorts, seven of which are represented by the umbrella brand Alpes Vaudoises, société coopérative (AVSC).
+It is the promotional body for the Vaud Alps and was formed following the desire of tourist associations to join forces to promote the villages and resorts of Aigle, Bex, Les Diablerets, Gryon, Leysin, Col des Mosses and Villars.
+Until 2026, the Pays-d'Enhaut destination was also part of Alpes Vaudoises, bringing together the villages of Rossinière, Château-d'Œx and Rougemont.

+Alpes Vaudoises, cooperative society is mainly responsible for promoting the resorts and activities in the region, both nationally and internationally.
+It is also responsible for press and marketing, and manages the website www.alpesvaudoises.ch in collaboration with the tourist offices of the member destinations.
+The website provides tourist information, event calendars for each village and details of all activities that can be booked online.

 List of peaks

 The chief peaks of the Vaud Alps are: